Everything you need to know about insurance basics, like coverage types, limits, cost and more.

 Tips for Women Business Owners — By Women Business Owners

 Are you a woman business owner looking for some inspiration, advice and support from like-minded women?
 We’ve got you!
-We interviewed four fierce American Family Insurance agency owners who are dominating their dream.
+We interviewed five fierce American Family Insurance agency owners who are dominating their dream.

 Keep in mind, these women didn’t jump into a sea of success right away — it took hard work, determination and a fearless dreamer mindset to get where they are today.
 And guess what?
 Just like you, they’re working passionately every day to continue growing, learning and finding ways to stay motivated to reach their bottom line.

-From rationalizing fears and overcoming challenges to staying motivated and having work-life balance, these four women business owners have some advice for you — take a look!
+From rationalizing fears and overcoming challenges to staying motivated and having work-life balance, these five women business owners have some advice for you — take a look!

 Kendra admits that, even though everyone has some type of fear when embarking on adventures, “fear is a sign that you’re challenging yourself to get after new things!”
 We celebrate Kendra’s motivated mentality — doesn’t it make you want to get out there and try something you’ve never done before?
 The next time you experience an obstacle on your dream pursuit, think like Kendra, and remind yourself that it just means you’re experiencing the rush of something new!